 Recirculating pump saws:

-As the name implies, this type of wet tile saws recirculate the same water.
+As the name implies, wet tile saws recirculate the same water.

-Since it uses the same water repeatedly, it cuts the hassle of keeping the reservoir connected to the water faucet.
+Since it uses the same water repeatedly, it reduces the hassle of keeping the reservoir connected to the faucet.

-Though the water gets filtered without it gets reused!
+Though the water gets filtered, it gets reused!

 Freshwater source saws: